cytomining/DeepProfiler-handbook/_sources/docs/06-profiling.md

 Cell Painting CNN was pre-trained on the diverse dataset (almost 500 treatments and two controls in two different cell lines:
 U2OS and A549) of Cell Painting images and can be used primarily for the processing of new Cell Painting experiments.

-**Important :** *Cell Painting CNN* expects specific order of Cell Painting channels in the input image:
+**Important:** *Cell Painting CNN* expects specific order of Cell Painting channels in the input image:
 ```
 1. DNA (Nucleus)
 2. RNA (Nucleoli, cytoplasmic RNA)